biemster/pmos-openbox-conky/README.md

 - [ ] Power management

 ## Basic UI, notifications and gestures
+The python script `phone.py` runs the show, and takes care of everything from `/dev/input` besides the gestures.
+So the power button, volume control, tri-state thingy (on OP6), rumble and sensors (light,accelerometer,compass,proximity).

-The conkyrc scripts provide a basic UI, with input gestures provided by `lisgd`.
+The conkyrc scripts provide a basic home screen, with input gestures provided by `lisgd`.
 It is made dynamic by a small state machine that lives in
 ```
 /tmp/ui_statemachine
 ```

+Basic apps will be built as web apps, to provide easy testing on a remote machine.
+The webbrowser intended for this will probably be `Servo` (https://servo.org), which will be launched using a swipe-right (or -left?) on the home screen.

 Notifications are done using `dunst`, with the supplied `dunstrc` which should go to `$HOME/.config/dunst/dunstrc` The `autostart` script is for openbox, and should be copied to `$HOME/.config/openbox/autostart`